MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-deliver-project-work.md

 7. End

-## Deliver project work benefits
+## Manage project delivery benefits

-There are many key benefits that can be used to monitor and measure the success of implementing technology to support the *deliver project work*.
-The following sections outline the key benefits that an organization might monitor and measure for *deliver project work*.
+There are many key benefits that can be used to monitor and measure the success of implementing technology to support the *manage project delivery*.
+The following sections outline the key benefits that an organization might monitor and measure for *manage project delivery*.

 ### Accurate project tracking